-"How to recall an email in Outlook" is a query gaining traction on Google, likely because more people want to know whether they can retrieve a mistakenly sent email from their recipient's inbox.
+"How to recall an email in Outlook" is a query gaining traction on Google Search, likely because more people want to know whether they can retrieve a mistakenly sent email to a recipient's inbox.

 Most of us have experienced that heart-stopping moment when we accidentally send an email too early, or we put the wrong email address in the "Send to" field.
 Thankfully, there is an Outlook feature that lets users recall emails in the event of a mishap, but only under certain circumstances.